Frequently Asked Questions

 A SUBSIDIZED loan means that the government subsidizes the interest while you are in school - you are not required to pay interest, nor does it accrue on your loans until you are out of your grace period and in repayment.

 An UNSUBSIDIZED loan means that you do not have financial need; therefore the federal government requires that you start paying the interest on your loan as soon as it is disbursed, or it will capitalize and you will have to pay it back when you start paying on your loans.
 It is recommended that, if you have an unsubsidized Stafford Loan, you pay the interest while you are in school to avoid larger payments when you begin repayment.
-You will receive an interest statement every 3 months whether you elect to pay the interest now or have it capitalized.

 HOW DO I REDUCE THE AMOUNT OF MY FEDERAL STAFFORD LOAN OR CANCEL THE ENTIRE LOAN?